Italian Minestrone Soup with Crispy Pancetta

 This is such a quick and easy soup to make.
 Step-by-step instructions are in the recipe card below, but here is a quick overview:

-Pour in the broth; bring to a boil and then reduce the heat to gently simmer for 15 minutes.
+- Step 3: Pour in the broth; bring to a boil, and then reduce the heat to a simmer for 15 minutes.

-Then stir in the dry pasta and cook until al-dente.
+- Step 4: Stir in the pasta and cook until al dente.
 Toss in the spinach and cook until wilted.
 Ladle into soup bowls and top with grated Parmesan cheese.

 Helpful Kitchen Equipment

-You will need a medium size soup pot or Dutch oven.
+You will need a medium-sized soup pot or Dutch oven.
 I’m using my very favorite 4-quart Dutch Oven I purchased at Amazon.
 It’s the perfect size for this recipe.

-Wandering your market’s isle looking at olive oil, you may have wondered what the difference is between olive oil and extra virgin olive oil.
+Wandering your market’s aisle looking at olive oil, you may have wondered what the difference is between olive oil and extra virgin olive oil.
 The difference is in the processing.
-Olive oil is heated to extract the oil and then refined while extra virgin olive is unrefined and cold-pressed.
-Extra virgin olive oil has a distinct flavor making it perfect in dressings, dips, and as a finishing oil.
+Olive oil is heated to extract the oil, which is then refined, while extra virgin olive oil is unrefined and cold-pressed.
+Extra virgin olive oil has a distinct flavor, making it perfect for dressings, dips, and finishing oil.
 Regular olive oil has a more neutral flavor.

-There isn’t a lot of difference between the two.
-Often minestrone soup is a hardier version of vegetable soup, often made with pasta or beans, and is made with traditional Italian ingredients and seasonings.
+There isn’t much difference between the two.
+Minestrone soup is a hardier version of vegetable soup, often made with pasta or beans and traditional Italian ingredients and seasonings.

 Italian Minestrone Soup with Crispy Pancetta